Helping Your Parents Choose a PCBy Pamela Portin

 Unpacking the PC

-Once the PC arrives, schedule time with your parents to enjoy the excitement of taking their new computer out of the box.
+After the PC arrives, schedule time with your parents to enjoy the excitement of taking their new computer out of the box.
 Invite your parents to lift the plastic cover off the front of the computer and monitor and experience the shiny new machine.
 Together, unpack the cables, the keyboard, the mouse and other components, and take extra care to arrange them in the desk area.
 Assemble the PC and monitor, connect the cables, plug in the PC and the monitor, and connect them to the Internet.

 Next, help your parents customize their PC to meet their needs.